Calculate the Ground State Energy Using the BEAST-VQE

 The most common setting to adjust is

 max_iterationsinIterativeVqeOptions.
-The default is intentionally low to avoid long, costly runs on hardware — but often insufficient for convergence.import qrunch as qc adaptive_vqe_options = qc.options.IterativeVqeOptions( max_iterations=100, ) beast_vqe_calculator = ( qc.calculator_creator() .vqe() .iterative() .beast() .with_options(options=adaptive_vqe_options) .create() )
+The default is 5 iterations, which is is often insufficient for convergence but it is intentionally low to avoid long, costly runs on quantum hardware.import qrunch as qc adaptive_vqe_options = qc.options.IterativeVqeOptions( max_iterations=100, ) beast_vqe_calculator = ( qc.calculator_creator() .vqe() .iterative() .beast() .with_options(options=adaptive_vqe_options) .create() )

-you can configure additional options before calling .create():
+IterativeVqeOptionsfor the full list of options.You can configure additional options before calling

 .with_estimator(my_estimator)